 In major emergency situations it may be necessary to issue warnings and advice to the public.
 Such messages would normally be broadcast on relevant radio and television channels.
 Remember to cater for power cuts.
 You should have a battery-operated radio.
 You should know how to tune into your local stations.

 Address: PO Box 964, Carlisle, CA1 3NG

 Major hazard sites

-Some industries, because of the nature and quantity of chemicals or substances stored or processed, are required by law to distribute information to people living in the immediate vicinity of the hazardous sites.
+Some industries are required by law to inform people living in the immediate vicinity of hazardous sites.
 Fortunately, there are currently no such sites in Eden District.